unimpor/T3/README.md

 ## TODOs

-- In our [new work](https://arxiv.org/abs/2603.12109), we identify a unique mechanism, **information self-locking**, under multi-turn agentic reasoning and propose AREW to fix that.
-The corresponding code will be merged into this repository in a future update.
 - We have applied T3 and AREW to tau2-bench and release the code and results in this repo.
 Refer to this section: [Applicability to General Agentic Scenarios](#applicability-to-general-agentic-scenarios).
 Results on the effectiveness of T3 and AREW over Deep-Research and SWE settings will be released.

 ## Table of Contents